-Playing with babies on an exercise ball is a fun way to help them strengthen postural muscles necessary for the development of motor skills.
-It’s also an easy way to provide them with more opportunities for movement and sensory input (especially if they seek movement of their head a lot or you have limited space).
+It’s also an easy way to provide more opportunities for movement and sensory input (especially if they seek out ways to move their in different positions a lot or you have limited space in your home).

-Check out this video for a demo of different positions and movements you can do while baby is on the exercise ball (baby in video is 13 months old, is just beginning to walk independently, and is a major sensory seeker who LOVES to be upside down, FYI):
+Check out this video for a demo of different positions and movements you can do while baby is on the exercise ball (just FYI, baby in video is 13 months old, is just beginning to walk independently, and is a major sensory seeker who LOVES to be upside down):